 - Ensaladang Talong: Smoky, custardy grilled eggplant salad with tomatoes and onions.

-- Ensaladang Pipino: A refreshing salad made with thinly sliced cucumbers, onions, and tomatoes, seasoned with vinegar.
+- Ensaladang Pipino: A refreshing salad with thinly sliced cucumbers, onions, and tomatoes, seasoned with vinegar.

 Other chicken recipes you may like